nexiality/documentation/release/nexial-core-v3.3.changelog.md

   support capturing screenshot by disabling persistent navigation elements.
 - fixed the downloading of [CrossBrowserTesting](https://crossbrowsertesting.com/) webdriver.

 ## [tn.5250 commands]
 - (**nexial-amplify ONLY**)
 - fixed parsing logic: skip over screen text with no content to avoid NPE
 - fixed parsing logic: actively lining up table content against table header; some heuristics applied
 - [`saveTableRow`]: *NEW* command to save the first matching row of a screen table based on the `criteria`
+- code stabilization for full screen and nested screen scanning
+- `{SPACE}` no longer supported as it is platform-specific.
+Use literal space (` `) instead
+- remove "hidden" text (a.k.a. "black" text) from being displayed during TN5250 screen scanning
+- support dual-pane data layout during screen scanning
+- duplicated data labels are now prefixed with `@1`, `@2`, ... (previously using `[1]`, `[2]`, ... wasn't great since it created more parsing issues)
+- when possible, PPI are hidden from console logging
+- support successive use of the same profile (previously created duplicated session) via the same TN5250 session
+- detect read-only fields